Searching Algorithms: Linear Search, Binary Search, and Ternary Search.

 17. Subarray with given sum

-Given an unsorted array of size N that contains only non-negative integers, find a continuous sub-array which adds to a given number S.
+Given an unsorted array A of size N that contains only non-negative integers, find a continuous sub-array which adds to a given number S.

 In case of multiple subarrays, return the subarray which comes first on moving from left to right.